denisyukphp/tmpfile-manager/docs/index.md

 ## Custom handlers

-Define your handlers to get more control for manage temp files with config builder.
-Below is the default handlers:
+Define your handlers to get more control of temp files management with config builder.
+Below are the default handlers:

 ```php
 <?php